-Taking place the same weekend as Glasgow Pride, OUTrun’s underlying aim is to raise awareness of LGBT+ participation in sport.
-The event has been organised by Glasgow FrontRunners, a Commonwealth Legacy 2014 partner and one of Scotland’s largest LGBT+ friendly sports clubs with over 160 members.
+OUTrun’s underlying aim is to promote participation in sport by holding a fun and inclusive sporting event open to all.
+OUTrun is organised by Glasgow FrontRunners, a Commonwealth Legacy 2014 partner and Scotland’s largest LGBT+ sports clubs with over 170 members.
 With the right environment and support sport is great fun whatever your experience or capability, and regular exercise is hugely important for health and wellbeing.
 Currently there’s a lack of visibility of LGBT+ people in sport, and often people from the LGBT+ community feel sport is not for them.
 Glasgow FrontRunners are proud to be part of an effort to make a worthwhile change in these areas, and we have organised OUTrun to raise awareness of these issues.

 There will be prizes for: